CultOfJakito/CultOfJakito.github.io/docs/getting-started/2-starting.md

-# Where do i start
+# Where do I start

 There are two types of mods for Ultrakill.
 BepInEx and UMM.
 We'll explain the differences later but for now, we'll be using BepInEx.
 Switching later should be easy as breathing if you understand the basics.